Lazerbeak12345/chaml/README.md

 #### `Str`

 Strings are just arrays of chars.
 Shorthand for `['h','i']` is `"hi"`.
-Possibly a default Syntax Extention?
+Possibly a default Syntax Extension?
 Inherits from `Arr`, of course.

 ## Other features

 - Object inheritance
-  - The core components are provided (via some built-in prototyping), but can be improoved with a library.
+  - The core components are provided (via some built-in prototyping), but can be improved with a library.
 - Keywords, common operators, inline xml, obj syntax sugar all to be syntax modules.